Sin-tel/tokisona/reference.md

 variable names are one word and must start with a capital letter and can have additional capital letters in them. their names must follow toki pona phonotactics:
 * syllables have a (C)V(N) structure. the consonant is required in all syllables except the first.
-* letters b, c, d, f, g, h, q, r, v, y and z aren't allowed
+* letters b, c, d, f, g, h, q, r, v, y and z aren't allowed.
-* ji, wu, wo, ti are not allowed
+* ji, wu, wo, ti are not allowed.
-* two nasals (m, n) cannot follow eachother
+* two nasals (m, n) cannot follow eachother.

 ### number type: `nanpa`
 	the numbers are: